DrCpp/DrMock/README.md

 When making a pull request, please ensure the code is properly unit tested, and that all tests pass.
-If changes are made to the CMake or python component, please mind that **DrMock** succeeds to build and passes the unit tests on _all_ supported platforms.
+If changes are made to the CMake or Python component, please mind that **DrMock** succeeds to build and passes the unit tests on _all_ supported platforms.

 ### Licensing